Kids Art Doll

 When I first started off on Pinterest, I saw some adorable Rag Dolls that Rummage had made with her girls – their dolls are just TOTALLY adorable and you simply must click through and take a peak!
 And I pinned it to make with MY KIDS one day.
 I couldn’t wait for Red Ted’s and Pip Squeak’s drawings to develop enough to have a go.
 And so we did.
 I am so pleased that Red Ted wanted to make some do and that he came up with his own superhero idea (he is on a sleep over at Granny’s today and took his superhero with him!).

-We didn’t really use specific measurements to share – it was all quite rough and ready, but I think that that is the charm of these dolls – an easy sewing project, full of quirky individuality!
+We didn’t really use specific measurements to share for our kids art doll – it was all quite rough and ready, but I think that that is the charm of these dolls – an easy sewing project, full of quirky individuality!

 1) I cut 2 rectanglur pieces of the plain fabric – marked a head and neck for Pip Squeak and then let her loose with my new sharpie pens.
 I talked her through the process, but she did all of it herself.
 I suggested “what colour eyes would you like to do?” she said “green”.
 Then she asked for some “black, to do the middle bit, mummy”.
 I asked “do we need eye lashes”, she “yes and eye brows!”.
 Is the doll happy or sad… etc. She did her drawing and then decorated the top.
 It was interesting to see how she modeled the doll on herself – she touched her hair when she decided on how to draw the dolls her, she touched her nose and said “I have two holes mummy” and added those to her doll etc. Very sweet session in “self recognition”.